itay1313/frontenddogma.com/README.md

 ---
 author: TWITTER_HANDLE # required; not to be confused with `publisher`
 coauthor: TWITTER_HANDLE # optional
-date: YYYY-MM-DD # preferred
+date: YYYY-MM-DD # required
-description: DESCRIPTION # required for FD content, otherwise optional
+description: DESCRIPTION # optional
 image: PATH # preferred (path is based on /media—see note in “Content Types” section)
 image_url: URL # optional for an image for which there is no target_url fallback
 original_url: URL # required for cross-posted entries
-permalink: false # required for linked content
+permalink: false # required for linked, i.e., external content
 publisher: TWITTER_HANDLE # if the item was published by a third party
 tags:
-  - CONTENT_TYPE # required an article
+  - CONTENT_TYPE # required if not an article
   - (FEATURES) # optional
   - (TOPICS) # preferred
 target_url: URL # required for linked content